-The amount reported above for manufacturing equipment at March 31, 2022 and 2021 reflects the cost of certain process equipment acquired in connection with the manufacture of PH94B drug product and placed in service in the fourth quarter of Fiscal 2021.
+The amounts reported above for manufacturing equipment at March 31, 2023 and 2022 reflect the cost of certain process equipment acquired in connection with the manufacture of fasedienol drug product and placed in service at our CRO's facilities in the fourth quarter of Fiscal 2021.

 Included in amounts reported above for office furniture and equipment is the right-of-use asset related to a financing lease of certain office equipment.
-Amounts associated with assets subject to the financing lease at March 31, 2022 and 2021 are as follows:
+Amounts associated with assets subject to the financing lease at March 31, 2023 and 2022 are as follows:

-March 31, 2022 March 31, 2021 Office equipment subject to financing lease Accumulated depreciation \$ 14,700 S (14,700) \$ 14,700 (12,400) Net book value of office equipment subject to financing lease \$ - 9 \$ 2,300
+March 31, 2023 March 31, 2022 Office equipment subject to financing lease \$ 10,600 \$ 14,700 Accumulated depreciation (2,000) (14,700) Net book value of office equipment subject to financing lease \$ 8,600 \$ -

-Our financing lease expired in January 2022.
-Other than certain leased office equipment, none of our assets were subject to third party security interests at March 31, 2022 or 2021.
+The fully depreciated office equipment reported at March 31, 2022 was subject to a lease that expired in January 2022.
+That equipment was replaced subject to a new lease in April 2022.
+The new lease requires a monthly payment of approximately \$200 through June 2027.
+Other than certain leased office equipment, none of our assets were subject to third party security interests at March 31, 2023 or 2022.